 Brooks Ghost and Brooks Glycerin are two shoes that seem to keep getting more and more similar, especially using the same cushioning system.

-The Brooks Ghost is a great option for runners who value cushion and comfort in daily trainer.
+The Brooks Ghost is a great option for runners who value cushion and comfort in a daily trainer.

 The Glycerin without the GTS label is a neutral shoe with a little more cushion, a little more weight and a little more stability with the wider base than the Ghost.